Are N95 masks safe for children? - NewsBreak

 The conflicting recommendations surrounding children and N95 masks have proven to be a source of frustration for parents looking to protect students during the state’s highest reported infection rates .

 According to data obtained by Nexstar’s KOIN, on the first day back from winter break, the Beaverton School District ( BSD ) reported 5,107 student absences.
-While not all student absences can be attributed to COVID-19, the data shows a major drop in attendance when compared to the 2,895 student absences reported for the first day back from winter break on January 6, 2020.What happens to previous COVID-19 variants when a new one becomes dominant?
+While not all student absences can be attributed to COVID-19, the data shows a major drop in attendance when compared to the 2,895 student absences reported for the first day back from winter break on January 6, 2020.Omicron-caused staffing shortages force CVS, Walgreens to close some stores for the weekend

 KOIN reached out to the Beaverton School District (BSD) for clarification on recommendations for upgrading student masks.